tonyhollaar/streamlit_bls_connection/README.md

 ```
 5. See your results in the browser of your Streamlit App!

+### Documentation
+`connection.query(seriesids: List[str], start_year: str, end_year: str, api_key: Optional[str] = None, catalog: bool = False, calculations: bool = False, annualaverage: bool = False, aspects: bool = False) -> Dict[str, pd.DataFrame]`

+The `query` method of the `BLSConnection` class allows you to fetch data from the BLS API.
+Before using this method, you need to create a `BLSConnection` object using the `st.experimental_connection` function and import the `BLSConnection` class.

+**Parameters:**

+- `seriesids` (list of str):
+    - **Description:** A list of strings representing the BLS time series data to fetch.
+    - **Example:** `['APU000074714', 'APU000072610']`
+    - **Note:** The Series IDs are unique identifiers for specific datasets or statistical measures available from the Bureau of Labor Statistics.
+You can find Series IDs on the BLS website's DATA TOOLS section.

+- `start_year` (str):
+    - **Description:** The start year for the data retrieval (inclusive), represented as a string.
+    - **Example:** `'2014'`
+    - **Note:** The data retrieval will begin from this year onwards.

+- `end_year` (str):
+    - **Description:** The end year for the data retrieval (inclusive), represented as a string.
+    - **Example:** `'2023'`
+    - **Note:** The data retrieval will include data up to and including this year.

+- `api_key` (str, optional):
+    - **Description:** The API key for accessing the BLS API.
+If provided, it enhances the data access capabilities, allowing for a larger number of requests.
+    - **Example:** `'YOUR_API_KEY_HERE'`
+    - **Note:** Without an API key, you might be subject to limitations on the number of requests you can make.
+To obtain an API key, you can register on the BLS website.

+- `catalog`, `calculations`, `annualaverage`, `aspects` (bool, optional):
+    - **Description:** Optional boolean parameters to include additional data fields for each time series.
+    - **Default:** `False`
+    - `catalog`: Whether to include catalog data for the series.
+Catalog data provides information about the series, such as the title and survey name.
+(Accessible only with an API key)
+    - `calculations`: Whether to include calculated data for the series.
+Calculated data refers to additional statistics derived from the primary data series.
+(Accessible only with an API key)
+    - `annualaverage`: Whether to include annual average data for the series.
+This field will be relevant if the series has data computed as annual averages.
+(Accessible only with an API key)
+    - `aspects`: Whether to include additional aspects data for the series.
+Aspects data includes additional metadata or contextual information about the series.
+(Accessible only with an API key)
+    - **Note:** Enabling any of these parameters with an API key will include the corresponding data fields in the returned DataFrames.
+This additional information can be useful for more detailed analysis and visualization of the data.

+**Returns:** A dictionary with Series IDs as keys and DataFrames as values, containing the fetched BLS data for each series.
+Each DataFrame includes columns for 'date', 'value', '%_change_value', 'year', 'month', 'period'.
+If the API key is provided, 'seriesID', 'series_title', and 'survey_name' columns are also included in the DataFrames.
+Empty or all-None columns are excluded from the DataFrames.

 ## Requirements
 - Python version 3.8 and above